Android for Banana Pi

 Which Android version is supported on Banana Pi?

-Depends on the image.
+It depends on the image.
 Most available images are Android 4.4 (KitKat) or 5.1 (Lollipop).
-Newer Android versions (7+) require more RAM and are less stable on 1GB boards.
-Check image documentation for version and known issues.
+Android 7 and later need more RAM and are less stable on 1GB boards.
+Check the image documentation for the version and any known issues before you start.

 Can I run Google Play Store on Android for Banana Pi?